chriswe12/Codex/first_person_racing/README.md

 # First Person Racing Game

 This project contains a simple first‑person racing game built with [Three.js](https://threejs.org/).
-The track is now a closed loop inspired by Formula 1 circuits and includes basic engine sounds.
+The track is now a closed loop inspired by Formula 1 circuits and features improved engine audio as well as more realistic driving physics.

 ## Requirements